keystonejs/keystone/docs/guides/heroku.md

 You should now be able to open your new app by pressing [Open App].

 ## Caveats

-### Deploy the BLANK starter project

-A KeystoneJS issue currently prevent os from accessing the admin interface if we haven't specified any lists.
-Solution, well, just [add a list](https://www.keystonejs.com/tutorials/add-lists) and we are good to go.

 ### Deploy the STARTER starter project